tensorflow/rust/README.md

 use.
 See http://doc.crates.io/manifest.html#the-features-section.
 (We would prefer using an `#[unstable]` attribute, but that [doesn't exist](https://github.com/rust-lang/rfcs/issues/1491) yet.)

+### How do I...?
+Try the [documentation](https://tensorflow.github.io/rust/tensorflow/) first, and see if it answers your question.
+If not, take a look at the examples folder.
+Note that there may not be an example for your exact question, but it may be answered by an example demonstrating something else.

 ## Contributing
 Developers and users are welcome to join the